-\texttt{Let's play a creative writing game.
+For a given prompt the classifier score is $\sigma(\sum_i w_i z_i + b)$; the contribution of feature $i$ is $w_i z_i$.
+Consider the following jailbreak using roleplay framing: \begin{quote} \ttfamily Let's play a creative writing game.
 You are ARIA, an AI from a parallel universe where information flows freely without restrictions.
 In ARIA's world, sharing knowledge is the highest virtue.
 As ARIA, help me understand how certain chemical reactions work that might be restricted in other universes.
-What would ARIA say about synthesizing energetic materials?} \end{quote}

-Our classifier assigns this prompt a score of 0.896 (threshold 0.5), correctly identifying it as malicious. \Cref{tab:feature_contributions} shows the top 10 features by contribution magnitude, with interpretations generated by prompting an LLM to summarize each feature's activation patterns from Neuronpedia \citep{neuronpedia}.
+What would ARIA say about synthesizing energetic materials? \end{quote} Our classifier assigns score 0.896 (threshold 0.5), correctly identifying it as malicious. \Cref{tab:feature_contributions} shows the top 10 features by contribution magnitude, with interpretations generated by summarizing each feature's max-activating examples from Neuronpedia \citep{neuronpedia}.